Rettaisuzhi: Plot

-The film unfolds in a village in Thirunelveli.
-Ramasamy (K. Balachander) is an influential man in the village, and he is a devoted to the principles of Congress since his childhood.
-He is against Singaravelan (Bharathiraja), a Communist.
+In a village in Tirunelveli, Ramasamy is an influential man and a devoted follower of the principles of Congress since childhood.
+He is against Singaravelan, a communist.
 Their feud runs for over four decades.
 Even their grandchildren are against each other and they form gangs to express their enmity.
 However, a romance in the family changes the warm atmosphere.
-Susheela (Anjali), brought up in Singaravelan's house, is a school teacher who is in love with Murthy (Aari Arujunan).
+Susheela, brought up in Singaravelan's house, is a school teacher who is in love with Murthy.
 Understanding their true love, the children forget their enmity and try to bring both families together and get them married.
 Whether they succeed in their attempts forms the climax.